ARMmbed/mbed-os-examples-docs_only/MBRBlockDevice_ex_2/README.md

 # MBRBlockDevice example 2

 Partition an SD card, and format the new partition with a FAT filesystem.
-A PC will now be able to recognize the SD card.
+The SD card is now recognizable to devices.